-- 1) In this Manual, a high snow load area is considered a regional area with a Specified Snow Load higher than 3.5 kPa.

-- 2) To determine whether or not a building is located in a high snow load area, the Design Authority must calculate the anticipated snow loads for the roof, using the building code having jurisdiction.
-The following references are extracted from the British Columbia Building Code:

-- 1) Div.
-B, 4.1.6.2 Specified Snow Load (see the formula for calculating snow loads).

-- 2) Div.
-B, Appendix C, Table C-2 which lists various types of loads, including snow loads, for specific reference locations throughout the province.

-- 3) Consideration should be given to

-- 1) slope.

-- 2) entrances/exits.

-- 3) penetrations.

-- 4) valley construction.

-- 4) Roofs subject to high snow loads require

-- 1) full support for metal panels.

-- 2) a minimum slope of 1:1.5 (8"/12"). - 3) a self-adhered modified bituminous membrane as eave protection and underlay. - 4) placement of penetrations near the ridge line.
+- 1) In this Standard, a high snow load area is considered a regional area with a Specified Snow Load higher than 3.5 kPa. - 2) To determine if a building is located in a high snow load area, the Design Authority must calculate the anticipated snow loads for the roof, using the building code having jurisdiction.
+The following references are extracted from the British Columbia Building Code: - 1) Div.
+B, 4.1.6.2 Specified Snow Load (see the formula for calculating snow loads). - 2) Div.
+B, Appendix C, Table C-2 which lists various types of loads, including snow loads, for specific reference locations throughout the province. - 3) Consideration should be given to - 1) slope. - 2) entrances/exits. - 3) penetrations. - 4) valley construction. - 4) Roofs subject to high snow loads should be designed - 1) with full support beneath metal panels. - 2) with generous slope to shed snow from the roof surface (a slope of at least 1:1.5 (8" in 12") is strongly recommended). - 3) to utilize a RoofStar-accepted self-adhered eave protection membrane as underlayment over the entire deck surface, regardless of slope and the requirements published elsewhere in this Standard. - 4) with widening valleys (from peak to eave). - 5) so that penetrations are located near the ridge line. - 6) to utilize snow fences or guards (if so required by the Design Authority) only where a hazard to the public exists; in all other instances it is preferable to allow snow to freely discharge from the roof, to avoid disfigurement and damage to the roof system.